 Similar to an e-bike, an e-scooter has a small motor with a rechargeable battery, which provides the user with power to increase their speed compared with an ordinary scooter.

-There are two e-scooter share schemes operating in Brisbane.
+Currently in Brisbane, there are two companies offering both e-scooters and e-bikes are part of a share scheme.
 Visit the links below to find out more:

 |Local street*||Road (other)||Shared pathway||Bike-only pathway||On-road bike lane||Green street**|